Carbon-for-Developers/carbon-sdks/python/README.md

 token = carbon.auth.get_access_token()

-# Once an access token is obtained, it can be passed to the frontend
+# 2) Use the access token to authenticate moving forward
-# and used to instantiate the SDK client without an API key

 carbon = Carbon(access_token=token.access_token)

 # use SDK as usual